GLOBAL PRIVACY NOTICE

 If you have questions or concerns about our use of the data and information you provide, please contact Autonomy at email@example.com.

-This notice sets forth the privacy practices of Autonomy and its affiliates (collectively, “Autonomy”) with respect to the personal data of Investors (and directors, officers, employees and/or beneficial owners of investors) in the funds for which Autonomy serves as investment adviser or general partner or in some similar capacity (“Investor Personal Data”).
+This notice sets forth the privacy practices of Autonomy and its affiliates and Cayman Islands investment funds (collectively, “Autonomy”) with respect to the personal data of Investors (and directors, officers, employees and/or beneficial owners of investors) in the funds for which Autonomy serves as investment adviser or general partner or in some similar capacity (“Investor Personal Data”).
 For the purposes of applicable data protection laws, Autonomy is the data controller.
 The administrator of the funds or its affiliates (collectively, the “Administrator”) may also act as a data controller of Investor Personal Data in connection with the performance of its legal and contractual obligations as Administrator of the funds.
-For further information you can access the Administrator’s privacy notice at: https://citco.com/footer/privacy-policy/ This Data Privacy Notice only applies to Investors in the European Economic Area (“EEA“) and/or Jersey.
+For further information you can access the Administrator’s privacy notice at: https://citco.com/footer/privacy-policy/ This Data Privacy Notice only applies to Investors in the EEA, the United Kingdom, Jersey and/or Switzerland, and Investors in our Cayman Islands investment funds.
 Investors must provide a copy of this Notice to any third parties whose personal data an Investor discloses to Autonomy and/or the Administrator.